ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 That's the complete financial plan.
 The Accumulative Profit column allows understanding when we can afford to buy something expensive.
 Say, if we want to buy a car that costs $10,000 we can do that only in month 8.
 Only on that month we have cash more than $10,000 that's equal to $11,000.

+### Conclusion

+The post showed how it's easy to use just only SQL in order to solve tasks related to business.
+Views is a very useful concept that allows dividing a task into subtasks.
+That allows solving a task with any complexity.